-Bridge I-13-G is part of the Region 2 Bridge Bundle Design-Build Project.
-Our preliminary geotechnical study was completed to support the 30% design level that will be included in the design-build bid package.
-We understand the existing structure will be replaced with either an arch structure, CBC, or a bridge structure.
+Bridge M-21-J is part of the Region 2 Bridge Bundle project that will be delivered as a design-build project.
+Our preliminary geotechnical study was completed to support the 30% design level that will be included in the design build bid package.
+We understand the existing structure will be replaced with either a concrete box culvert (CBC) or a bridge structure.
 The new structure will be constructed along the current roadway alignment and existing roadway grade will be maintained.
 No significant cut or fills are required for construction of the proposed replacement structure.